griquelme/tidyms/docs/quickstart.rst

 metadata is a DataFrame where the index is the name of each sample and at the very least a column named class with the class name of each sample must be included.
-The DataContainer contains the data matrix, along with feature metadata (e.g. feature m/z and  rt) computed using feature values from each sample.
+The DataContainer contains the data matrix, along with feature metadata (e.g. feature m/z and  rt) computed using :term:`feature descriptors<feature descriptor>` from each sample.
 In the function documentation there is information on how each value is estimated.
-For users wanting to create a custom data matrix or feature metadata, we recommend looking at the following :py:class:`pandas.DataFrame`
+For users wanting to create a custom data matrix or feature metadata, we recommend looking at the following :py:class:`pandas.DataFrame` methods:
-methods: :py:meth:`pandas.DataFrame.groupby`,
+:py:meth:`pandas.DataFrame.groupby`, :py:meth:`pandas.DataFrame.pivot` and
-:py:meth:`pandas.DataFrame.pivot` and :py:meth:`pandas.DataFrame.aggregate`.
+:py:meth:`pandas.DataFrame.aggregate`.

 Working with DataContainers
 ---------------------------